Paullllllllllllllllll/AutoExcerpter/README.md

 **Security and Privacy:**

-- Never commit your OpenAI API key to version control
+- Never commit API keys to version control (use environment variables)
 - Be mindful of sensitive information in documents
-- Review OpenAI's data usage policies for your organization
+- Review data usage policies for your chosen AI provider
 - Consider using environment variables or secret management tools
 - Keep temporary working directories secure during processing